 Wine glasses should be filled up to five millimeters from the brim.

 False.
-When pouring wine, stop when the glass is three-fourths full.
+When pouring wine, stop when the glass is two-thirds full.

 When invited for apéros, you should bring a gift for the hostess.